hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_7/conversations_and_dialogues/from_the_diary_of_a_disciple/708_scc_xxiii.md

 and looked at the assembled crowd of devotees.
 After some time he sat down.

-Swamiji: You are the actors in the Divine Lilâ (play) of Shri Ramakrishna.
+Swamiji: You are the actors in the Divine Lilā (play) of Shri Ramakrishna.
 After this, not to speak of ours, people will take your names also.
 These hymns which you are writing will afterwards be read by people for the acquirement of love and knowledge.
 Know that the